MobileFirst-Platform-Developer-Center/MigrationSample/README.md

-# Migration Sample - from 7.1 to 8.0
+# Authentication and Security Migration Sample

 This sample accompanies the tutorial on [migrating authentication and security to MobileFirst V8.0](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/upgrading/migrating-security/).